 One thing not many people know about me is that I am a self-taught web developer and designer, but how did I manage it?
 After all, you have to survive the day-to-day living costs as well which means you can be strapped for time.

-Over the course of this article I am going to fast track you to becoming a web developer for free.
-I am going to break down my 6 month (initial) journey to becoming a paid web developer.
+Over the course of this article, I am going to fast track you to becoming a web developer for free.
+I am going to break down my 6 months (initial) journey to becoming a paid web developer.

 Are you sure you want to be a web developer?

 Before you embark on this incredibly testing path of self-education and will power, you need to be 100% sure this is what you want to do.
 You won’t see immediate results and you won’t be creating a complex blog like this right away, web development is like a very steep bell curve, it starts off climbing slowly, progress will be slow and you will scratch your head many times over, then one day it will just click and everything will fall into place and your progress will climb at an incredibly fast rate.

 Are you sure you want to become that whacky gaming coder that spends most of his time looking at a computer? read on.

 There are a few ways you can approach this, typically all you need to get started creating a website is NotePad and your internet browser preferably Firefox or chrome.